 This table type is still under development.
 It has significant advantages over the JSON type to access MongoDB collections.
 Firstly, the access being direct, tables are always up to date if the collection has been modified by another application.
-Performance wise, it is much faster than JSON, because most processing is done by MongoDB on BSON, its internal representation of JSON data, which is designed to optimize all operations.
-Note that using the MongoDB C Driver is about twice as fast as using the MongoDB Java Driver.
+Performance wise, it can be faster than JSON, because most processing is done by MongoDB on BSON, its internal representation of JSON data, which is designed to optimize all operations.
+Note that using the MongoDB C Driver can be faster than using the MongoDB Java Driver.